PritiAryal/Smart-Fitness-Companion/README.md

 # Smart Fitness Companion

-An **AI-powered fitness application** that delivers personalized workout recommendations, intelligent progress tracking, and secure user experiences—built using a modern microservices architecture.
+An **AI-powered fitness application** that delivers personalized workout recommendations, intelligent progress tracking, and secure user experiences.
+Building it with a modern microservices architecture using React, Spring Boot, Eureka, Spring Cloud Gateway, Keycloak, RabbitMQ, PostgreSQL, and Gemini AI.

 ---